 So there you have it.
 Surely I’ve omitted quite a bit?
 What would you do if you had a couple days in Chicago?

 I love San Francisco and the Bay Area, but I’m in love with Chicago.

-As my dear friend Nikol so astutely put it “You’re in love with Chicago, but you’re having an affair with San Francisco…”
+As a friend of mine once so astutely put it “Cecil: you’re in love with Chicago, but you’re having an affair with San Francisco…”